Chapter Four (one to three below)

 Why a VL?

 More to the point why invest in and / or restore a VL series Harley Davidson?
 I’m glad you asked for my humble and somewhat biased opinion.
-Setting aside all the great reasons to have and ride an old bike I wish to address this from and investor / restorer point of view.
+Setting aside all the great reasons to have and ride an old bike, I wish to address this from and investor / restorer point of view.
 To me the VL years are some of the most important years in Harley history.
 First off the VLs were within the years that the original 4 founders were at the plant everyday.
 They oversaw these bikes and William Harley’s engineering are all over these machines.
 I feel that is important.
 Next the VL manufactured 1930 to 1936 inclusive were made and marketed right through the great depression years.
 I believe that these machines which sold 6 to 4 over the 45s were instrumental in carrying Harley Davidson through those dreadful years.
-Not withstanding the fiscal abilities and ingenious marketing of HD, it was these VLs that captured enough imagination of living the motorcycling lifestyle, the allure of the freedom, status and pure desire to have and own to cause a buyer to lay down what could have been a quarter to a years income for a bike when job security was nil and keeping a roof over your head and food on the table was enough to think about.
+Not withstanding the fiscal abilities and ingenious marketing of HD, it was these VLs that captured enough imagination of living the motorcycling lifestyle, the allure of the freedom, status and pure desire to have and own, to cause a buyer to lay down what could have been a quarter to a years income for a bike when job security was nil and keeping a roof over your head and food on the table was enough to think about.
 When a basic Ford that held 6 people sold for less in some of the VL years, these bikes still sold.
 Why? they were a Harley!, they have incredible masculine lines, that big Vtwin, those 19″ wheels, low, lean, mean looking bike and enough brave new paint schemes to suit any taste.
 They are nimble, fast, rugged and think about it a 74″ was 1200cc motorcycle in the thirties and the 80″ was 1310cc!
-You can just imagine that young guy (or girl) standing on the wood floor showroom, eyeing the beautiful 45s then easing over the the bigger VL and just grinning ear to ear calculating the down payment and what weekly payments might be.
+You can just imagine that young guy (or girl) standing on the wood floor showroom, eyeing the beautiful 45s then easing over to the the bigger VL and just grinning ear to ear calculating the down payment and what weekly payments might be.

 Think about this too.
 The ever iconic knucklehead came out in 36 with great hopes for the future pinned to the new OHV technology.
 But Harley were not about to step off the edge of a cliff and were smart enough to keep and market their proven flatheads just in case.
 The 36 VLH was marketed to come with an array of accessories included in the price.
 Jiffy stand, ride control, steering damper, stop light switch, front crash guard and the unicorn, the Corbin speedometer with the top speed recording needle.
 To my knowledge the first time Harley had done this another ingenious effort in marketing.
 Some 36 EL were returned to the dealer and swapped out for VLs but we all know how the history of the knucklehead played out.